sayeed007/PythonProgramming/README.md

 # PythonProgramming
 This is my practiced files for python learning.
-This folder contains my learning of different python libraries and solved problem of HackerRank.
+This folder contains my learning of different python libraries and solved problem of Hacker-Rank.
 I am currently working in this folder and many more code and solved problem is yet to come.